kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 ## Write code inline with the Shell task

-On top of that, we can also still write our code inline too if we’d prefer using the `inputFiles` property.
+We can still write our code inline too if we’d prefer using the `inputFiles` property.
 Typically, this property is used for passing files into a task from a FILE input or a file output from an earlier task.

 Despite this, we can still use it for writing the file inline by using a pipe, allowing us to get the same benefits as the dedicated plugins.
-We will still run the same command as if the file was a namespace file.
-Another thing to note is we don’t need to use the `namespaceFiles` property because we’re using the `inputFiles` property to specify files available.
+We will still run the same commands as if the file was a namespace file, but because this isn't a namespace file, we don’t need to use the `namespaceFiles` property because we’re using the `inputFiles` property to specify files available.

 We can recreate the same example we used in Python below, as well as making it dynamic.
 Let's look at the example below: